Nightingale (Alyabyev song): Text and composition

 The poem itself was probably developed by Delvig during the summer of 1825 from the words to a folk-song melody, as were many of the poems in his Russian Melodies.
-Alyabyev did not know baron Delvig, so probably encountered the poem as printed as "Russian Melody no.6" in the second volume of Delvig and Pushkin's almanac Northern Flowers, which was approved for printing by the censor 26 February 1826.
-Accounts of the composition of the song vary - one has it that the composer had his piano delivered to his damp cell.
+Alyabyev did not know Baron Delvig, so probably encountered the poem as printed as "Russian Melody No. 6" in the second volume of Delvig's and Pushkin's almanac Northern Flowers, which was approved for printing by the censor on 26 February 1826.
+Accounts of the composition of the song vary – one has it that the composer had his piano delivered to his damp cell.

-Соловей мой, соловей, Голосистый соловей! Ты куда, куда летишь, Где всю ночку пропоешь?